playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 ng generate @ngrx/schematics:store app --project=shared-data-access --module=shared-data-access.module.ts --root --state-path=+state --state-interface=app-state
 ```

-<figcaption>Generate the root store in the shared data access library.</figcaption>
+> Generate the root store in the shared data access library.

 The previous listing shows how to generate and register the root store in the shared data access library.
 Unfortunately, we stumble upon a few issues when doing this, at least at the time of writing.